echeran/smile-of-murugan/webbook/chapter17.md

-Well-spread in time, for about seven to eight centuries, there had been a tremendous potential of Tamil prose in the writings of the commentators: from the alliterative, highly ornamental prose of a Nakkīrar to a comparatively simple descriptive style of Ațiyārkkunallar;
+Well-spread in time, for about seven to eight centuries, there had been a tremendous potential of Tamil prose in the writings of the commentators: from the alliterative, highly ornamental prose of a Nakkīrar to a comparatively simple descriptive style of Aṭiyārkkunallar;
 there were short pieces of narrative prose as well as heavy, ornate and very learned passages of some commentaries.
 These sources were of course accessible only to a few individuals: